Production Scheduling

 Setup times for each operation are input in the Main sheet and are assumed to be the same for all products.

-With the current number of operators you can notice that Cycle times are identical to equipment times: by adding enough operators we have insured that the line capacity is limited by equipment times and not operator times.
+With the current number of operators you can notice that Cycle times are identical to equipment times: by adding enough operators we have ensured that the line capacity is limited by equipment times and not operator times.

 Obviously the number of operators calculated may not be feasible, in which case we enter the available operators and processing will take longer as we will experience later.